castel pergine

 The impressive castle complex of Pergine is enthroned on the Tegazzo hill above the upper Valsugana

-Castel Pergine, the gateway to the Valsugana and once a Roman settlement, was expanded and converted into a medieval castle in the 13th century.
-Before coming into the possession of Emperor Maximilian I, the castle had been in the hands of Margaret of Tyrol, known as Maultasch, for a long time.
-As Bernardo Clesio, Cardinal of Trento, was appointed judge of Pergine in 1531, the fortress became a property of the prince-bishops of Trento.
-In 1901, Ferdinand Putz from Bavaria acquired and renovated the castle.
-Its successive owner, the Swiss Mario Oss who bought the fortress in 1956, converted a part of it into a hotel with restaurant, whereas another part of the castle was arranged as a cultural spot, accessible to everyone.
+Castel Pergine, a former Roman settlement and gateway to the Valsugana, was enlarged and converted into a mediaeval fortress.
+First, it was in the hands of Margaret of Tyrol, nicknamed Maultasch, then it was acquired by Emperor Maximilian I. In 1531 Bernardo Clesio, the Cardinal of Trento, was appointed judge of Pergine and the castle came into the possession of the prince-bishops of Trento.
+In 1901 the fortress was given to Ferdinand Putz from Bavaria who renovated it.
+The Swiss man Mario Oss purchased the castle in 1956 and converted a part of it into a hotel with restaurant, whereas another wing of the monument was converted into a cultural centre accessible to the public.

-The fireplace room (Camera del Camino), the throne room (Sala del Trono), and the so-called drop prison (Prigione della Goccia), where prisoners' hands and necks were tied with straps while water was constantly dropping on their heads, are three historically important attractions.
-Since 2022, the chapel of St. Andrew (Cappella di Sant'Andrea), another valuable gem, houses a precious ancient altarpiece from the 16th century, which was found and restored only a few years ago.
-The first floor of the palace, as well as the castle park enclosed by the curtain wall, are both open to the public.
+The fireplace room (Camera del Camino), the throne room (Sala del Trono) and the so-called drop prison (Prigione della Goccia) where prisoners' hands and necks were tied with straps while water was constantly dropping on their heads, are among the most valuable historical gems of the castle.
+Since summer 2022 the St. Andrew chapel (Cappella di Sant'Andrea) houses a precious, ancient altarpiece from the 16th century which was discovered and restored some years ago.
+The first floor of Castel Pergine and the castle park inside its curtain wall are accessible to the public.

-In November 2018, the castle was acquired by the "Fondazione Castel Pergine Onlus" and was the first historic and cultural monument in Italy to become a public property.
-Today it is complete with a hotel and restaurant.
-Every year, the foundation organises an exhibition, as well as cultural events, such as concerts and theatre performances.
+In November 2018 Castel Pergine was acquired by the "Fondazione Castel Pergine Onlus" and the first cultural monument in Italy to become a public property.
+Today it houses a hotel and restaurant.
+Every year the foundation organises an exhibition and different cultural events, such as concerts and theatre performances.

 The castle is currently closed and reopens on 1 April 2026.